kristiangogov/homelab/README.md

 ## Goal

 Learn **Kubernetes** by breaking things in a controlled environment.
-Some services are pretty useful too ;)
+Some services are pretty useful too!